nervosnetwork/ckb-auth/docs/ckb-auth-cli.md

 ```

 # Using ckb-auth-cli
-ckb-auth-cli is a command line utillity to faciliate the creation and verification of transaction
+ckb-auth-cli is a command line utility to facilitate the creation and verification of transaction
 with ckb-auth as lock script.

 ## Get the pub key hash with `parse` sub command.